CloudSnorkel/cdk-github-runners/API.md

 - *Implements:* <a href="#@cloudsnorkel/cdk-github-runners.IRunnerProvider">IRunnerProvider</a>

-GitHub Actions runner provider using CodeBuild to execute jobs.
+GitHub Actions runner provider using CodeBuild to execute the actions.

 Creates a project that gets started for each job.